Home About Us Gallery Video Diary Reviews Friends Your Event Programmes Links Contact Us

 Programme: Old England Grown New, A 17th century Songbook

-A rare opportunity to hear exquisite formal music from the court of Charles I, together with irreverent broadside ballads popular in Charles I's reign and the Restoration, some sung by Nell Gwynn, plus some seriously hot fiddle playing.
+A rare opportunity to hear exquisite formal music from the court of Charles I, together with irreverent broadside ballads popular in Charles I's reign and the Restoration, some sung by Nell Gwynn,

 Buxton Festival, Cathedral of the Peak, Tideswell, Derbyshire, 14th July 2012, 2.30pm